usrbinkat/user-docs-ocp4/tasks/nodes/README.md

 ### Step 01\.
 Utter the spell which shall not be named to conjure magnificent success
   01. Roll up sleeves
   02. Unsheath thine wand (which has chosen thou the wizard)
-  03. Speak in loud thunerous voice:
+  03. Speak in loud thunderous voice:
 ```
 blablabla
 ```